Argentine peso recovers, stocks up with Wall Street

 "The wholesale dollar was in strong demand from private banks out of genuine need, and since it was heading for the cap set by the central bank, the latter sold greenbacks at 3.17 pesos," said a foreign exchange broker.

-The Argentine stock market followed global markets higher on strong U.S. quarterly results, including from Citigroup Inc (C.N: Cotización), which gave investors hope the credit crisis was nearing an end, traders said.
+The Argentine stock market followed global markets higher on strong U.S. quarterly results, including from Citigroup Inc (C.N), which gave investors hope the credit crisis was nearing an end, traders said.